kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 ### `targetRef`

-This is a new policy so it's based on `targetRef`.
+This is a new policy, so it's based on `targetRef`.
 Envoy tracing can be configured on both HTTP connection managers and routes.
 This proposal gives `MeshTrace` a single `spec.targetRef` field that selects what it applies to.
 It does not use `to` or `from` fields.

-It is theoretically possible to support `to` fields but we omit them from this proposal.
+It is theoretically possible to support `to` fields, but we omit them from this proposal.

-All logging configuration happens under `spec.default` so that users are able to override settings with more specific `targetRef`s.
+All tracing configuration happens under `spec.default` so that users are able to override settings with more specific `targetRef`s.

 Resources supported by `spec.targetRef` are `Mesh`, `MeshSubset`, `MeshService`,